opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 Managing and Executing Render Tasks
 '''''''''''''''''''''''''''''''''''
-When a render task is selected in the tree, in the section on the right of the Tasks pane task-related properties are displayed, some of which can be edited to configure the task.
+When a *Render task* is selected in the tree, in the section on the right of the Tasks pane task-related properties are displayed, some of which can be edited to configure the task.
 Properties are the following:

-- Name displays the tasks name; it can be edited to better identify the task.
+- **Name** displays the task name; it can be edited to better identify the task.

-- Status displays if the task is waiting, running, completed or failed.
+- **Status** shows if the task is: Waiting, Running, Completed or Failed.

-- Command Line displays the command line related to the task execution with arguments and qualifiers.
+- **Command Line** displays the command line related to the task execution with arguments and qualifiers.

-- Server displays the computer that is running, or will run, the task.
+- **Server** displays the computer that is running, or will run, the task.

-- Submitted By displays the user that submitted the task.
+- **Submitted By** displays the *user* that submitted the task.

-- Submitted On displays the computer from where the task was submitted.
+- **Submitted On** displays the *computer* from where the task was submitted.

-- Submission Date displays when the task was submitted.
+- **Submission Date** displays *when* the task was submitted.

-- Start Date displays when the task execution started.
+- **Start Date** displays when the task execution started.

-- Completion Date displays when the task execution was completed.
+- **Completion Date** displays when the task execution was completed.

-- Duration displays how long the execution lasted.
+- **Duration** displays how long the execution lasted.

-- Step Count displays the number of frames rendered.
+- **Step Count** displays the number of frames rendered.

-- Failed Steps displays the number of frames that failed to be rendered.
+- **Failed Steps** displays the number of frames that failed to be rendered.

-- Successful Steps displays the number of frames successfully rendered.
+- **Successful Steps** displays the number of frames successfully rendered.

-- Priority sets the importance or urgency of the task: tasks with a higher priority will be executed first.
+- **Priority** sets the importance or urgency of the task: tasks with a higher priority will be executed first.
 It can be edited to change the task priority.

-- Output displays the location, name and extension of the rendered output; this information comes from the scene output settings but can be edited here before the rendering.
+- **Output** displays the location, name and extension of the rendered output; this information comes from the scene output settings but can be edited here before the rendering.

-- Frames Per Chunk sets how the task is divided into sub-tasks in order to distribute the rendering job in the render farm, one sub-task for each computer.
+- **Frames Per Chunk** sets how the task is divided into sub-tasks in order to distribute the rendering job in the render farm, one sub-task for each computer.
 It can be edited to change the chunk size (see  :ref:`Using Chunks when Rendering Tasks <using_chunks_when_rendering_tasks>`  ).

-- From Frame and To Frame set the scene frame range to render; this information comes from the scene output settings but can be edited here before the rendering (see  :ref:`Choosing the Output Settings <choosing_the_output_settings>`  ).
+- **From** and **To** set the scene frame range to render; this information comes from the scene output settings but can be edited here before the rendering (see  :ref:`Choosing the Output Settings <choosing_the_output_settings>`  ).

-- Step sets the step for the rendered sequence; this information comes from the scene output settings but can be edited here before the rendering (see  :ref:`Choosing the Output Settings <choosing_the_output_settings>`  ).
+- **Step** sets the step for the rendered sequence; this information comes from the scene output settings but can be edited here before the rendering (see  :ref:`Choosing the Output Settings <choosing_the_output_settings>`  ).

-- Shrink sets the reduction value of the rendered sequence resolution; this information comes from the scene output settings but can be edited here before the rendering (see  :ref:`Choosing the Output Settings <choosing_the_output_settings>`  ).
+- **Shrink** sets the reduction value of the rendered sequence resolution; this information comes from the scene output settings but can be edited here before the rendering (see  :ref:`Choosing the Output Settings <choosing_the_output_settings>`  ).

-- Dedicated CPUs sets how many processors are assigned to the rendering process; this information comes from the scene output settings but can be edited here before the rendering (see  :ref:`Choosing the Output Settings <choosing_the_output_settings>`  ).
+- **Dedicated CPUs** sets how many processors are assigned to the rendering process; this information comes from the scene output settings but can be edited here before the rendering (see  :ref:`Choosing the Output Settings <choosing_the_output_settings>`  ).

-- Render Tile sets if the rendering has to be computed in tiles; this information comes from the scene output settings but can be edited here before the rendering (see  :ref:`Choosing the Output Settings <choosing_the_output_settings>`  ).
+- **Render Tile** sets if the rendering has to be computed in tiles; this information comes from the scene output settings but can be edited here before the rendering (see  :ref:`Choosing the Output Settings <choosing_the_output_settings>`  ).

-- Dependencies lets you set which of the other submitted tasks have to be successfully completed before starting the current task execution: these tasks can be added from the box on the right where all submitted tasks are displayed.
+- **Dependencies** lets you set which of the other submitted tasks *have to be successfully completed* before starting the current task execution: these tasks can be added from the box on the right where all submitted tasks are displayed.

 Task execution can be started and stopped from the task list.

 When the tasks are executed, the icon color tells the status of the task according to the following color code:

-- Grey, when the task is waiting or is not executed yet.
+- **Grey**, when the task is *waiting* or is not executed yet.

-- Yellow, when the task is being executed.
+- **Yellow**, when the task is *being executed*.

-- Green, when the task is successfully executed.
+- **Green**, when the task is *successfully executed*.

-- Orange, when the task is executed with some errors.
+- **Orange**, when the task is *executed with some errors*.

-- Red, when the task execution has failed.
+- **Red**, when the task *execution has failed*.

-.. tip:: **To add scenes to render in the task list:**
+.. tip:: **To Add scenes to render in the task list:**

     Do one of the following:

-    - Click the Add Render Task button (|add_render|) in the bottom bar of the Tasks pane and use the browser to select a scene file.
+    - Click the **Add Render** button (|add_render|) in the top bar of the Tasks pane and use the Browser to select a scene file.

-    - Select the scenes in the OpenToonz Browser, then right-click any of them and choose Add As Render Task from the menu that opens.
+    - Select the scenes in the OpenToonz Browser, then right-click any of them and choose **Add As Render Task** from the menu that opens.

-.. tip:: **To configure the render task in the task list:**
+.. tip:: **To Configure the render task in the task list:**

-    1. Select the render task in the task list.
+    1. Select a render task in the task list.

     2. Configure it by using the options available on the right of the list.